-Third parties may initiate legal proceedings alleging that the Company is infringing their intellectual property rights, the outcome of which would be uncertain and could harm the Company's business unfavorable outcome could result in loss of patent rights and require the Company to cease using the related technology or to attempt to license rights to it from the prevailing party.
+Third parties may initiate legal proceedings alleging that the Company is infringing their intellectual property rights, the outcome of which would be uncertain and could harm the Company's business

+Third parties may assert patent or other intellectual property infringement claims against the Company or its other licensors arising from the manufacture, use, or sale of the Company's current or future product candidates.
+An unfavorable outcome could result in loss of patent rights and require the Company to cease using the related technology or to attempt to license rights to it from the prevailing party.
 The Company's business could be harmed if the prevailing party does not offer us a license on commercially reasonable terms.
 The Company may not have the financial means and wherewithal to defend against third party claims and in the event it does, defense of litigation proceedings may fail and, even if successful, may result in substantial costs and distract the Company's management and other employees.
 In the event of a successful claim of infringement against the Company, the Company may have to pay substantial damages, including treble damages and legal fees for willful infringement, pay royalties, redesign its infringing products or obtain one or more licenses from third parties, which may be impossible or require substantial time and monetary expenditure.